Generated at: 2026-08-15 04:33:43

 Two External Factors.PNG

-Essential Elements for Sales Activities
+Elements Necessary for Sales Activities

-Mr. Jono asserts that the essential elements for sales activities are, quite simply, Trust, Passion, and Logic.
-He emphasizes their importance by noting that various historical and contemporary figures, such as Aristotle and Dr. Stephen Covey, have advocated for these as necessary components for influencing others, stressing that when these three elements are present, people are naturally moved to act.
+Mr. Shiro asserts that the elements necessary for sales activities are, quite simply, "Trust, Passion, and Logic."
+He emphasized their importance by noting that various famous figures throughout history, such as Aristotle and Dr. Stephen Covey, have also advocated these as essential for influencing others, stressing that when these three elements are present, people are naturally moved to act.

 Trust, Passion, and Logic.PNG

-So, what exactly constitutes a sales activity that incorporates Trust, Passion, and Logic?
-Mr. Jono states that it is crucial to prepare a well-reasoned hypothesis on your own before the initial meeting, even at a stage where you have not yet heard about the customer's challenges.
-As a result, you are evaluated for your logical approach, with the customer thinking, "Even though I haven't consulted with them specifically yet, this salesperson has put in so much effort to research and think through a logical path for our company."
-Even if the prepared hypothesis turns out to be incorrect, the very fact that you prepared to that extent conveys your enthusiasm to the customer.
-He emphasizes that, as a result, you are perceived as someone "I would definitely want to entrust with work," thereby earning their trust.
+So, what exactly constitutes sales activity that incorporates "Trust, Passion, and Logic"?
+Mr. Shiro says that before the initial meeting, even at a stage where you have not yet heard about the customer's challenges, it is important to prepare a well-reasoned hypothesis on your own.
+As a result, you are evaluated for your logical thinking, with the customer thinking, "Even though I haven't consulted with them specifically yet, this salesperson put in the effort to research and think through a logical path for our company."
+Even if the prepared hypothesis is incorrect, the very fact that you prepared to that extent conveys your enthusiasm to the customer.
+He emphasizes that, as a result, you are perceived as someone they would "definitely want to entrust with work," thereby earning their trust.

-Implementing Hypothesis-Driven Sales in the Field
+Implementing Hypothesis-Based Sales in the Field

-Steps for Customer Information Collection and Analysis.PNG
+Steps for Customer Information Gathering and Analysis.png

 Three Essential Elements for Implementation.png